-First days can be tough but there’s a lot that you (yes, you) as a colleague can do to make the first day special for your new colleague.
-Asana did a great post detailing 6 things managers can do and we decided to add on with 5 great ways in which colleagues and managers can welcome new employees.
-Using the right software for employee onboarding is very important but tools can only go so far; it’s the human touch that you add that will create an extraordinary experience.
+First days can be tough but there’s a lot that you can do in welcoming the new employees.
+Using smart software for employee onboarding and having a proactive onboarding plan is very important, but tools and plans can only go so far; it’s the human touch that you add that will create an extraordinary experience.

-In Freshworks, we sometimes stash clues in various locations and send our new employees out on a scavenger hunt.
+In Freshworks, while welcoming new team members, we sometimes stash clues in various locations and send our new employees out on a scavenger hunt.
 This way, they get to explore the extents of the office (thus familiarizing themselves with the layout) and interact with random employees in the wild, instead of just the people they’ll be working with.

-Nikki Henderson makes a great point in the Asana post about organizing documentation and making it easy to find so that the new employee doesn’t get lost.
+Organize your documentation and make it easy to find so that the new employee doesn’t get lost.
 For instance, the marketing team could create campaign guides to help new people get oriented on how you do things.
 Take it a step further and give them a task list for the first week.
 You can use the task list to gauge their strengths and weaknesses and use this information to figure out how they’ll work with the team.

 Get the ball rolling and help the team bond with the new employee by taking them on an outing.
 Lunch, dinner, the local bar, paintball.
-Schedule the weekly team bonding activity for the day the new hire joins so they can break the ice and begin to bond with their new team mates.
+Schedule the weekly team bonding activity for the day the new hire joins so they can break the ice and bond with their new teammates.